pattonsgirl/Fall2021-CEG2350/Labs/Lab03/README.md

 ## Submission

-- In the Pilot Dropbox, paste the URL to the `Lab03.md` file in your GitHub repo
+- In the Pilot Dropbox, paste the URL to the `Lab03` folder in your GitHub repo
-    - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/blob/main/Lab03.md
+    - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab03

 ## Rubric